-If you would prefer to have your invitations printed professionally (and I know there are a lot of you out there), I now offer invitation & stationery printing (for my designs only) at the OandD etsy shop and at Oodles-and-Doodles.com.
+If you would prefer to have your invitations printed professionally (and I know there are a lot of you out there), I now offer invitation & stationery printing (for my designs only) in the OandD shop.
 All cards are printed at a professional photo lab with tons of available options.
 I’m super picky about card stock and fast shipping, so there are multiple premium card stock options to choose from (classic, shimmer, linen, recycled) with overnight U.S. shipping included.
 Better yet, want matching envelope liners or return address labels?
 Just ask.

 The DIY Method: